Estradiol undecylate: Side effects

 The side effects of estradiol undecylate have also been studied and reported beyond the preceding clinical trial programme and for other patient populations, for instance women.
 Side effects during therapy with massive doses of estradiol undecylate (200 mg three times per week, or 600 mg per week and around 2,400 mg per month total) in postmenopausal women with advanced breast cancer have included appetite loss, nausea, vomiting, vaginal bleeding, vaginal discharge, nipple pigmentation, breast pain, rash, urinary incontinence, edema, drowsiness, hypercalcemia, and local injection-site reactions.
 Like with other estrogens, treatment with estradiol undecylate has been found to produce testicular abnormalities and disturbances of spermatogenesis in men.
 In transgender women, estradiol undecylate by intramuscular injection at extremely high doses (200–800 mg/month) was associated with greater incidence of hyperprolactinemia (high prolactin levels) than ethinylestradiol orally at a dose of 100 μg/day (or about 3 mg/month total) (rates of 40% and 16% for prolactin levels greater than 1,000 mU/L, respectively).
 Switching from estradiol undecylate to ethinylestradiol resulted in a decrease in prolactin levels in many individuals.
 The preceding dosage of estradiol undecylate corresponds to much greater estrogenic exposure than the dosage of ethinylestradiol.
 Cyproterone acetate was also used in combination with estrogen in the study.

 Overdose

 Estradiol undecylate has been used clinically at massive doses of as much as 800 to 2,400 mg per month by intramuscular injection, given in divided doses of 100 to 200 mg per injection two to three times per week.
-For purposes of comparison, a single 100 mg intramuscular injection of estradiol undecylate has been found to produce maximal estradiol levels of about 500 pg/mL.
+For purposes of comparison, a single 100 mg intramuscular injection of estradiol undecylate has been reported to produce estradiol levels of about 500 pg/mL.
 Symptoms of estrogen overdosage may include nausea, vomiting, bloating, increased weight, water retention, breast tenderness, vaginal discharge, heavy legs, and leg cramps.
 These side effects can be diminished by reducing the estrogen dosage.